 A programmable thermostat can save about $180 in energy costs every year4.
 That’s enough to cover the $150 or so it costs for a hot air balloon ride.
 And the view from above will take your breath away.

 When it comes to your own bucket list, remember that it could be more attainable than you ever thought.
 Look for simple ways to increase your savings, add a few affordable options, and you’ll be out there experiencing life to the fullest.

 Wondering where to start?
 Get working your bucket list.
 Make a saving goal.
-Then look for ways to find some extra cash in your everyday life.
+Then take our savings style quiz to get personalized saving tips.